 Provides in-depth practice in legal analysis of primary and secondary legal sources, drafting of a wide variety of legal documents and instruction in the use of computer databases in legal research.
+Course limited to Paralegal Studies degree and Paralegal Studies proficiency certificate candidates only.

 Prerequisites: PLS 111 and ENGL 102.
-Fulfills Writing Intensive requirement.